materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ## openAPI.yml

-openAPI is standardized which helps that everybody can understand the server communication in a simpler way.
+openAPI is a standardized format which helps that everybody can understand the server communication in a simpler way.
 Here, we make use of the yaml structure which is one way to create the API specification (the alternative is a json file).
 The yaml file applies simple key-value pairs like we know from python dictionaries.
 The yaml file also allows nesting of mappings by where the structure is simply provided by indentation.
 So let us have a look at the content of the yaml file and then discuss some of the elements more in detail.
-In short, the API specification describes how to describe the RESTAPI interface.
+In short, the API specification describes how to describe the RestAPI interface.
 This includes for example properties, endpoints, types of authorization and data types.

 ```yml